 Oak Barrels vs Stainless Steel Tanks

 Maturing wine in oak barrels results in a deeper coloring of the wine and adds a flavor of vanilla and toast.
 Nearly all red wine is matured in oak barrels for some time.
-The length of time in oak, the type of oak and age of the oak barrels are all variables in this process and dependent on what the wine maker is trying to achieve.
+The length of time in oak, the type of oak and age of the oak barrels are all variables in this process and dependent on what the winemaker is trying to achieve.

 Chardonnay is often matured in oak for a time, giving it a toasty flavor and creating a deeper straw coloring to the wine.
 Some highly oaked chardonnay can taste a bit like a campfire.
-To find the right balance, producers will make chardonnay with a certain percentage from stainless steel mixed with some from oak barrels to achieve a lighter oak flavor.
+To find the right balance, producers will make chardonnay with a certain percentage from stainless steel mixed with some from oak barrels to achieve a light oak flavor.

 Other whites like Sauvignon Blanc and Riesling are matured in stainless steel tanks to keep them light and crisp.

 You may have noticed that more and more wine is coming with a screw top instead of a cork.
 This is becoming more acceptable in the wine world and is no longer reserved for the value wine.
 The biggest benefit of screw tops is that it keeps oxygen from the wine which helps keep the wine fresh.